Eurípides Rubio: Action in Vietnam

 On November 8, 1966, during Operation Attleboro in Tay Ninh Province, South Vietnam, Captain Rubio's company came under attack from the North Vietnamese Army; leaving the safety of his post, Rubio received two serious wounds as he braved the intense enemy fire to distribute ammunition, re-establish positions and render aid to the wounded.
 Despite his pain, he assumed command when a rifle company commander was medically evacuated.
 He was then wounded a third time as he tried to move amongst his men to encourage them to fight with renewed effort.

 While aiding the evacuation of wounded personnel, he noted that a US smoke grenade, which was intended to mark the Viet Cong's position for an air strike, had fallen dangerously close to friendly lines.
 He ran to move the grenade but was immediately struck to his knees by enemy fire.
 Despite his wounds, Rubio managed to collect the grenade and again run through enemy fire to within 20 m of the enemy position to throw the by-then already smoking grenade into the enemy before he fell for the final time.
 Using the now-repositioned grenade as a marker, friendly air strikes were directed to destroy the hostile positions.

 Rubio's singularly heroic act turned the tide of the battle, and for his extraordinary leadership and valor, he posthumously received the Medal of Honor in 1968.
 His remains were buried in Puerto Rico National Cemetery in the city of Bayamón, Puerto Rico.

-Military decorations awarded
+Medal of Honor citation

 Among the military decorations which Capt.
 Rubio earned were the following: